TeganLovesUnicorns/rehbeinwebsite/README.md

 Run npm install to acquire dependencies.

-Then simply perform the command `npm run dev`.
+Then simply perform the command `yarn dev`.

 ## Scripts